dbt-checkpoint/dbt-checkpoint/HOOKS.md

 #### Arguments

 `--tests`: key-value pairs of test types.
-Key is a type of test (data or schema) and value is required eg. --test data=1 schema=2 (do not put spaces before or after the = sign).
+Key is a type of test (data or schema) and value is required e.g. --test data=1 schema=2 (do not put spaces before or after the = sign).

 #### Example